jaffamonkey/hugo-serif-theme/exampleSite/content/services/_index.md

 > Testing strategies to help you implement new tools and approaches across teams.

-> Test engineering architecture and implementation within your CI/CD pipelines.
+> Test architecture of test frameworks for your CI/CD pipelines.

-> Process improvements to enable more efficient testing from Sprint to Sprint.
+> Accessibility audits, with test frameworks, to add accessibility checks to the design and development pipelines.